How it All Began...

 At first, we were excited to get started and be able to do something that would lead us to our child.
 You have a feeling of accomplishment getting the paperwork done and creating your profile.
 And then, once you are available to potential birthmothers, it’s so exciting to think about all the things you’ll need to get ready when you’re chosen, and the fun you’ll have with your child.

 I think we felt the most unsure of the process of finding an expectant mother.
 You don’t have any control over what someone may like or not like about your profile, and you don’t know what will make them want you to be the parents of their child.
 In the end, it’s rather silly.
 What’s meant to be will be.

 How did your friends and family react to your decision to adopt?

 Our family and friends were incredibly supportive.
 They knew our struggles, and were behind us 1000%.
-Brian’s mother is adopted, so she knew how important this decision was, and is able to talk with our boys when they grow older about being adopted and act as a resource.
+Brian’s mother was adopted, so she knew how important this decision was, and is able to talk with our boys when they grow older about having been adopted and act as a resource.

 Did you choose an open or closed adoption?
 How did you make that decision?

 Originally, we went into it thinking we would be semi-open.
 We’d share pictures and emails, and maybe someday, visits.
 But after we met our expectant mother, that all changed.
 We felt so comfortable, and the relationship we built over the next few months was strong, so we knew we’d be open to more communication.

 Describe receiving the call that your babies were being born and traveling to meet them.